Where should I turn for help?

 Psychiatrists tend to deal with more serious mental health issues, such as schizophrenia, personality disorders and bipolar disorder.
 If you think you may suffer from one of these conditions, you can either contact a private psychiatrist directly or ask your GP for a referral to an NHS psychiatrist.

 For less severe mental health conditions, such as anxiety disorders and depression, turn to your GP or a psychotherapist/counsellor.
-It isn’t necessary to have a diagnosis to access therapy; indeed therapists support clients with issues that most of us experience at some time or other, including stress, bereavement, relationship issues, anxiety and traumatic experiences.
+It isn’t necessary to have a diagnosis to access therapy; indeed therapists support clients with issues that most of us experience at some time or other, including low confidence, bereavement, relationship issues, anxiety and traumatic experiences.

 Do you want medication or talking therapy or both?